finalv2/cwp-decap-test/resources/ri-safety-checklist.md

 tags:
   - resource
   - caregiver-licensing
+description: Checklists in English and Spanish to guide families to check condition and safety of items at home.
 ---
-Checklists in English and Spanish to guide families to check condition and safety of items at home.